 - 12 ounces mini potatoes, halved

-- 4 medium carrots, peeled and cut into 2” pieces
+- 4 medium carrots, peeled and cut into 2-inch pieces

 Instructions

-- Heat a dutch oven over medium high heat.
-Add bacon, and cook until crispy, about 7 minutes.
-Remove bacon and place inside of a large slow cooker.
+- Heat a Dutch oven over medium-high heat.
+Add the bacon and cook until crispy, about 7 minutes.
+Remove the bacon with a slotted spoon and transfer to a large slow cooker.

 - Lower the heat to medium.
 Add in the onions and cook until they are beginning to soften, about 5 minutes.
-Add in the salt, garlic, tomato paste, thyme and pepper and cook for 30 seconds until the red paste has turned a rusty color.
+Add in the tomato paste, thyme, garlic, 1 teaspoon salt, and pepper and cook for 30 seconds until the tomato paste has turned a rusty color.

-- Deglaze the pot with the beef broth, stout and honey.
-Bring the mixture up to a boil, and then shut off the heat.
+- Deglaze the pot with the beef broth, stout, and honey, scraping up any browned bits on the bottom of the pot.
+Bring the mixture up to a boil, then shut off the heat.

 - Carefully pour the mixture into the slow cooker.
 Add in the potatoes and carrots and stir the mixture with a wooden spoon until it’s well combined.

-- Cook on low for 7-9 hours, or until the meat is tender and falling apart.
+- Cook in the slow cooker on low for 7-9 hours, or until the meat is tender and falling apart.

 - Taste and adjust seasoning, adding additional salt and pepper if necessary.